 Every week I run through the best and worst bits of the week on Emmerdale.
 Tell me your faves and fails in the comments!
-Not a great week of excitement in the Dales as the teens continued to run wild.
+Rhona bravely took down Pierce in their final showdown and Vanessa revealed her diagnosis to Charity.

 Rhona came face to face with Pierce this week in an hour long episode that didn’t disappoint.
 Read below for reasons why this episode was so gripping overall, but a special mention has to go to the incredible scenes between Rhona and Pierce themselves.
 From the moment Rhona stepped into Mulberry, nerves were shot, especially the chilling moment Pierce searched Rhona for any recording devices.
 Zoe Henry delivered exceptional performances as Rhona lived through her terror, conscious of Vanessa and Johnny’s plight too.
 Later, she was even more impressive as Rhona tried to play Pierce and pretend they just needed a good meal before leaving.
 As Rhona reminisced about their relationship, you could still sense her unease as she put on a good show.
 Rhona’s bravery was powerful to watch and the gripping dynamic between Zoe Henry and Jonathan Wrather meant it was hard to look away.
 Some of Emmerdale’s best work this year.

 Vanessa’s New Agony